PieLabs/pie-docs/developing/pie-development/quickstart.md

 Refresh `http://localhost:4000`, click the "demo" tab, click the toggle, change the view mode to 'evaluate', and you will see the feedback presented in the UI:

 ![Feedback](images/feedback.png)

+### Adding support for internationalization

+Now that we've got some text feedback, we can add support for internationalization.